Afshin-A/Obsidian/CS/Networking/Networking.md

 - **TLD** **server**.
 There are different servers for each **Top Level Domain**, like `.com, .net, .io, etc.`.
 The TLD server will redirect the resolver to the correct name server.
 - **Authoritative name server**.
 This is where IP addresses of, along side other information, the domain we'd like to reach are actually stored.

 There are only 13 root servers, and they're owned by 12 different organizations and distributed worldwide.
 Why 13?
 To make the request as fast as possible, ideally we want to transfer the IP address of those 13 servers in one packet.
-Each IPv4 is 32 bits, and a packet can hold on to 512 bits. $13 \times 32=416$ bits, which leaves $96$ bits for other meta data for the packet.
+Each IPv4 address is 32 bits long, and a packet can hold on to 512 bits. $13 \times 32=416$ bits, which leaves $96$ bits for other meta data for the packet.

 ## OWASP